Talking to Myself: A Powerful Lesson from Meditation

 The way that voice inside our heads talks to us contributes to how we feel in any given moment, which then affects how we act, react and interact with others and in the outside word as a whole.
 Self-criticism is one of the most violent and self-destructive patterns possible and only leads us into these internal scuffles with ourselves.
 Noticing my inner voice that day made me realize that I was engaging in this unending civil war with myself -- and, seriously, who benefits from that?

 Have you ever noticed how you speak to yourself?

-Have you really listened to what you say and how you say it to yourself -- in all sorts of moments- not just moments of disappointment, frustration or misery -- but also in moments of joy, triumph, pleasure or ease?
+Have you really listened to what you say and how you say it to yourself—in all sorts of moments: not just disappointment, frustration or misery, but also in moments of joy, triumph, pleasure or ease?
 It is such a fascinating inquiry of self-study.